BlogTV: BlogTV.ca (2016–2017)

-On January 26, 2016, it was announced that BlogTV would become active again under the domain BlogTV.ca by new owners Madcow Disease Media, LLC.
+On January 26, 2016, it was announced that BlogTV would become active again under the domain BlogTV.ca by new owners Madcow Media, LLC.

 On September 26, 2016, BlogTV.ca ran an “Open House” alpha test where the community could sign up to an early build of the BlogTV site and chat in a developer livestream.
 The open house alpha test ran for two days and its main purpose was to stress test servers before the website went into closed beta testing for further development.

 In April 2017, the BlogTV project was cancelled due to funding.